-Tweaking V Model to Accelerate GMP Automation’s & Address Data Integrity Issues
+Tweaking V Model to Accelerate GMP Automation’s and Address Data Integrity Issues

 A long list of data integrity warnings received by pharma companies has made them train their focus on building and fortifying their tracking mechanisms to prevent things from going wrong.
 One of the solutions is digitization and building a data repository to make it easily available to analyze issues and predict challenges.